 Lynn and Lindy brought beautiful harmonies and new music they are taking straight to the recording studio.
 We look forward to the CD release tour!

 Whether he’s appearing with City Folk, Dayan Kai or solo, with nothing more than a guitar in hand and a song with a story to tell, Keith Greeninger is a performer not to be missed.
+A recommendation to those considering hosting your first house concert --Keith would be high on our list of recommended performers.

 Saturday, January 18, 2014